daattali/shiny-server/persistent-data-storage/text/mongodb.md

 #### Setup

 All you need to do is create a mongoDB database.
 Since there is no schema, it's not mandatory to create a collection (collection in mongoDB = table in SQL) before populating it.
-You can either install mongoDB locally, remotely, or use a web service that provides mongoDB hosting such as [mLab](https://mlab.com/).
+You can either install mongoDB locally, remotely, or use a web service that provides mongoDB hosting such as [mongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 #### Details